emoore11/throwaway/README.md

 This is another sentence about code, and the importance of commit messages.

 Oops, I might have made a mistake by trying to do git -a before I was ready *eye roll* I guess we'll see.

+Well I'm still alive, so I guess it didn't mess up too much. :D